Community Organizer (Flushing, Queens)

 Essential duties and responsibilities include the following:

-• Track membership in a database and maintain regular data on our organizing activities
+Track membership in a database and maintain regular data on our organizing activities.

 The minimum required qualifications for this position include the following:

-• Ability to work well both independently and on a team
+Ability to work well both independently and on a team.

 HOW TO APPLY

-Please write 'Community Organizer' in the email subject line, and please specify in your email how you found out about this position. (website, LinkedIn, Indeed, Facebook, etc.).
+Please write 'Community Organizer' in the email subject line, and please specify in your email how you found out about this position (website, LinkedIn, Indeed, Facebook, etc.).
 Screening of complete applications will begin immediately and continue on a rolling basis until the position is filled and this posting is removed.
 Due to the high volume of applications, the MinKwon Center will only contact applicants who have been selected for an interview.
 No phone calls, please.

 EQUAL OPPORTUNITY EMPLOYER

 The MinKwon Center for Community Action welcomes people of all races, ethnicities, cultures, backgrounds, and experiences to consider working with us.
-We encourage Black, Indigenous, and people of color, immigrants, women and gender nonbinary people, LGBTQ people, and people with disabilities to apply.
+We encourage Black, Indigenous, and other people of color, immigrants, women and gender nonbinary people, LGBTQ people, and people with disabilities to apply.

-The MinKwon Center for Community Action does not discriminate against current or prospective employees based on race, color, religious creed, national origin, ancestry, sex, gender identity, age, martial status, family or dependent status, criminal record, disability, mental illness, sexual orientation, genetics, active military, credit score and history, or any other protected class in accordance with applicable federal, state, and local laws.
+The MinKwon Center for Community Action does not discriminate against current or prospective employees based on race, color, religious creed, national origin, ancestry, sex, gender identity, age, marital status, family or dependent status, criminal record, disability, mental illness, sexual orientation, genetics, active military, credit score and history, or any other protected class in accordance with applicable federal, state, and local laws.